DLPS048C March 2015 – June 2019 DLPC150

-The recommends maximum operating ambient temperature (TA) is provided primarily as a design target and is based on maximum DLPC34xx controller power dissipation and RθJA at 0 m/s of forced airflow, where RθJA is the thermal resistance of the package as measured using a glater test PCB with two, 1-oz power planes.
-This JEDEC test PCB is not necessarily representative of the DLPC34xx controller PCB, so the reported thermal resistance may not be accurate in the actual product application.
+The recommended maximum operating ambient temperature (TA) is provided primarily as a design target and is based on maximum DLPC150 power dissipation and RθJA at 0 m/s of forced airflow, where RθJA is the thermal resistance of the package as measured using a glater test PCB with two, 1-oz power planes.
+This JEDEC test PCB is not necessarily representative of the DLPC150 PCB; the reported thermal resistance may not be accurate in the actual product application.
 Although the actual thermal resistance may be different, it is the best information available during the design phase to estimate thermal performance.
-TI highly recommended that thermal performance be measured and validated after the PCB is designed and the application is built.
+However, after the PCB is designed and the product is built, TI highly recommends that thermal performance be measured and validated.